 Background: Illegal conversion of enclosures below elevated buildings for uses other than those explicitly allowed can be problematic, and enforcement is challenging.
-Some communities do not allow enclosures to be partitioned, and others limit access to the "minimum necessary" for the allowed uses (parking, storage, building access).
+Some communities do not allow enclosures to be partitioned, and others limit access to the "minimum necessary" for the allowed uses for parking, storage, and building access.
 Possible CRS credits.